lzys/Donacha.in/README.md

 Ideas for specific causes:

-GiveWell recommended charities (the gold standard for doing the most good) - Against Malaria Foundation (malaria nets), Schistomiasis Control Initiative (deworming), GiveDirecly (unconditional cash transfers).
+GiveWell recommended charities (the gold standard for doing the most good) - Against Malaria Foundation (mosquito nets), Schistomiasis Control Initiative (deworming), GiveDirecly (unconditional cash transfers).

 Disaster relief through Facebook API for disaster reports (unused funds are allocated to other chosen charities at end of year).